-Concentrative Nucleotide Transporter 3 (SLC28A3, CNT3) is a sodium-dependent transporter of naturally occurring nucleosides.
+Concentrative Nucleoside Transporter 3 (SLC28A3, CNT3) is a sodium-dependent transporter of naturally occurring nucleosides.
 CNT3 has a broad substrate specificity, accepting both purine and pyrimidine nucleosides, as well as anticancer and antiviral nucleoside derivative drugs.
-Current FDA and EMA recommendations do not include testing for CNT3 transporter liabilities.
+Current FDA and EMA recommendations do not include testing for CNT3 transporter liabilities

 Localization and expression

 CNT3 protein is expressed on the apical membrane of cells and can be found in the pancreas, trachea, bone marrow, mammary gland, and intestine.
 CNT3 is also present, although with modest expression levels, in the liver, lung, placenta, prostate, testis, as well as in some regions of the brain and heart.
+Also expressed in nasal mucosa, CNT3 is thought to contribute to nasal absorption of substrate drugs .
 In HL 60 promyelocytic leukemia cells CNT3 expression increases with cell differentiation .
 Although Ritzel et al. were originally unable to detect CNT3 in the kidney, it was later confirmed by others in this location .
 Monocytes and monocyte-derived macrophages were also shown to express CNT3 .
 A truncated but functional splice variant was reported by Errasti-Murugarren et al. to be expressed in the endoplasmic reticulum (ER) in many cell types .
 Intracellular localization is a unique characteristic among CNTs.

 Function, physiology and clinically significant polymorphisms

 CNT3, cloned by Ritzel et al. in 2001 , is a 72-kDa protein with a putative structure of 13 transmembrane domains .
+Human CNT3 was shown to form a homotrimer .
 As CNT3 is widely expressed and accepts both purine and pyrimidine-based substrates, it has the theoretical capacity for functionally substituting CNT1 and CNT2 wherever it is co-expressed with either of these.
 CNT3-mediated transport is electrogenic, and a sigmoidal dependence of uridine influx on Na+ concentration indicated a Na+/uridine coupling ratio of at least 2:1 .
 A rare variant, Cys602Arg, was identified with a 1:1 ratio of cation/nucleoside transport .
-A distinguishing feature of CNT3 among CNTs is the acceptance of protons in its ion-binding pocket, making it the only H+-coupled nucleoside transporter in mammals [4, 8].
+A distinguishing feature of CNT3 among CNTs is the acceptance of protons in its ion-binding pocket, making it the only H+-coupled nucleoside transporter in mammals [5, 10].
 Proton-dependent transport is most relevant to the ER-related function of the protein.

 CNT3 demonstrates low inter-individual diversity as only 10 nonsynonymous SNPs and 52 haplotypes were found in a study by Badagnani et al. Commonly occurring variants were tested for fludarabine and cladribine transport, but no significant changes were reported.
 Although the rare Gly367Arg SNP caused reduced transport of inosine and thymidine, interactions between the variant and clinically relevant drugs were not determined due to its low allele frequency.
 The glycine at position 367 is conserved not only in the SLC28A3 genes across mammalian species, but in SLC28A1 and SLC28A2 as well, indicating the significance of this residue .